jWolo/satisfactory-planner-save/README.md

 planner [OPTIONS]
 ```

 NOTE: For the best results Chrome should be closed when using this tool!
+The defaults are for Windows since Satisfactory is a Windows game.
+If you configure it correctly this should still work on Mac OS.

 The easiest way to use the tool on a single computer is to just use the --load and --save commands.
 These commands will save the files for you.
 You will see an interactive menu when saving and loading files.